holds the subalpine winds at bay

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Climate change affecting subalpine habitats.
 Browsing by introduced mammals.

 Population